npradaschnor/Programming-and-Scripting-Project-2018/README.md

   print(dataset.tail(20))
   print(dataset.info())
   ```
-  :arrow_right:Summary statistics that exclude NaN values.
-Return the count, mean, standard deviation, minimum and maximum values and the quantiles of the data.
+  :arrow_right:Summary statistics that exclude NaN values -  table that summarises the numeric information in the dataset, such as count, mean, standard deviation, minimum and maximum values and the quantiles of the data.
+It  was useful to gain a general sense of how the data is structured and about the data per se.

   ```diff
   print(dataset.describe())
    ```

+  Pivot table with the variables means ---FALAR SOBRE O QUE EH PIVOT TABEL
+ print(dataset.pivot_table(index='class', values=[
+      'sepal-length', 'sepal-width', 'petal-length', 'petal-width'], aggfunc=np.mean))

   :arrow_right:Plots

   :arrow_right_hook: Histogram: 'A histogram is a plot that lets you discover, and show, the underlying frequency distribution (shape) of a set of continuous data.
 This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc'[7].